peterzsula/Project_2_1/ReadMe.md

 - **Tile**: This class defines and sketches the Tile object for each individual square, in order generate the entire playing board.
 - **MoveResult**, which defines helps to define each Move itself as an object and its **MoveType** helper enum.
 - **CapturedPiecesTracker**, helper class that handles the captured pieces counter for both black and white players and the labels assigned to it.
-- - PlayerTimer.java, TileDrawer.java, and PieceDrawer.java: Handle specific visual or gameplay elements of the UI.
+- PlayerTimer.java, TileDrawer.java, and PieceDrawer.java: Handle specific visual or gameplay elements of the UI.

 ## Running the program
 As commented previously, after loading the .zip file, the graphic library JavaFx needs to be added and imported from the Java files via Project Settings > Open Module Settings > Libraries > New Project Library.
 Done this, the program should be executed on the class **GUI.java**
 This should launch a Homepage window where the user is meant to select the gamemode.
-The options for player 1 and player 2After selecting, the "Start Game" button executes the class CheckersApp and the Playing Screen is displayed, including the board and pieces, a timer for each player turn and a black and white pieces' captures tracker.
+The options are for player 1 and player 2 the type of player for each, either being an agent or a human player, this allowing gametypes of 1vs1, 1vsAgent, or even AgentvsAgent (on spectator mode).
+After selecting, the "Start Game" button executes the class CheckersApp and the Playing Screen is displayed, including the board and pieces, a timer for each player turn and a black and white pieces' captures tracker.
 Now it's time to _Play It_!
 (Frisian's version).
 - In case its necessary, for better visualisation reasons, the Screen Size can be easily adjust by increasing/decreasing the value of the variable `int TILE_SIZE` in the CheckersApp class.